devbkhadka/UbuntuWithSSH-Docker/README.md

 ## Extending this docker image
-- This docker image can be extended by adding other docker commands on the docker file
+- You can extend this docker file by adding more docker commands in the docker file
+- If you need to run some commands when docker container is started, un-comment few lines on the "Dockerfile" as instructed in comment in the "Dockerfile"
-- For ssh to work you need to keep "/usr/sbin/sshd -D" line in "entrypoint.sh" file.
-Or you can change this line to "/usr/sbin/sshd" with out option "-D" run the sshd in background but you will need other long running command in the file for docker container to keep running.
+- For ssh to work you need to keep "/usr/sbin/sshd" line in "entrypoint.sh" file.
+You will need a long running command at the end of entrypoint.sh to prevent docker container from terminating.
 - You can add other commands you want to execute when docker is started on the entrypoint.sh file.
 The command usually would be starting some http server or starting you program.